zrythm/zrythm/PACKAGING.md

 # Post-Install Commands

-Depending on the distro, some of the the following commands will need to be run with appropriate options.
+Depending on the distro, some of the following commands will need to be run with appropriate options.
 Some distros run these automatically.